m0iax/JS8CallUtilities_V2/README.md

 pip3 uninstall serial

-(note that you should install pyserial as in the above instructions if you want to use grp in serial port mode) the comport value to enter should be
+(note that you should install pyserial as in the above instructions if you want to use gps in serial port mode) the comport value to enter should be
 /dev/ttyACM0